-We are looking for graduate students who have had TA and/or RA experience here at the University of Washington and are interested in helping new TAs and RAs develop their teaching and professional skills.
+We are looking for graduate students who have had TA experience here at the UW and are interested in helping new TAs develop their teaching and professional skills.
 Once selected, facilitators will indicate the workshops they are interested in facilitating.

-CTL staff coordinate workshop planning sessions for all facilitators (new and returning) the week before the conference.
-At these sessions, facilitators will work together to review the goals of their workshop and to plan content, materials and activities for the workshop.
+CTL staff coordinate required workshop planning sessions for all facilitators (new and returning) the week before the conference.
+At these sessions, facilitators will work together to review the goals of their workshop and to plan content, materials, and activities for the workshop.

 Facilitators will receive a $75 stipend for the first time they lead a particular workshop and $55 thereafter if they lead the same workshop more than once.

-Apply to become a TA/RA conference workshop facilitator
+Apply to become a TA Conference workshop facilitator

 After you submit your application, a CTL staff member will contact you to set up a group interview.
 During the interview, we will discuss expectations, the preparation process and schedule, possible workshop assignments, and questions you may have.